 Take a boat to the island of Capri

 Sorrento is the perfect place to base yourself to visit the best of Italy’s spectacular off-shore islands, including none other than the hotspot of Capri.
-Capri is widely regarded globally as an iconic destination full of glamour, elegance, and pristine waters.
+Capri is regarded globally as an iconic destination full of glamour, elegance, and pristine waters.

-The island’s natural beauty is jaw-dropping from the beautiful gardens of Giardini di Augusto, the spectacular Faraglioni Rocks, and the narrow-cobbled streets of Anacapri.
+The island’s natural beauty is jaw-dropping from the beautiful gardens of Giardini di Augusto, the spectacular Faraglioni Rocks, and the narrow streets of Anacapri.
 The island of Capri isn’t far from the shores of Sorrento – only a 30–50-minute ferry, which will cost you around €17 for a ticket.

 - Price: €17 each way

-- Top Tip: Go on a tour to Capri, including the stunning Grotto Azzura, a blue cave created through sunlight passing through a crack creating a blue reflection.
+- Top Tip: Go on a tour to Capri, including the stunning Grotto Azzura, a blue cave created through sunlight passing through a crack, creating a blue reflection.
 It is one of Italy’s true wonders, albeit incredibly touristy.

 Sip on some of Italy’s finest Limoncello